 If we are going to truly pull back the curtain on how we hold social change back, we need to understand its sexist history.
 Today’s social change sector emerged from the benevolent movements of the early years of this country.
 These movements were largely led by women, but funded and regulated by men.
 Women helped feed the hungry, house the poor, cure the sick, while begging corporate and government leaders (mostly men) for the money and right to do so.
 These women received money, praise, and some influence, as long as they didn’t try to fundamentally change the underlying systems that caused the hunger, poverty and illness in the first place.
 This is why, to this day, there are legal limits on how political nonprofit organizations can be, and nonprofit leaders typically receive only limited, restricted, short-term funding.

-We Overvalue Business and Gross Undervalue Social Change
+We Overvalue Business and Grossly Undervalue Social Change

 This sexist past also explains why our society still places greater value on the male-dominated world of business than on the female-dominated world of social change.
 Corporations enjoy much greater freedom and financial investment than their nonprofit counterparts do.
 They also benefit from much fewer restrictions on lobbying and political maneuvering.
 At the same time, business leaders are often held up as disruptors, innovators, and game-changers while their social change counterparts are often described as inefficient, risk-averse, and not worthy of significant investment.